BROWSER GAME DEVS, TAKE CARE OF THE BASICS

 Stand out

-Like I mentioned before your potential users will most likely visit many websites before and after viewing yours and it is important that your website will stick in their mind.
-If, for example, you build fantasy game you could use fancy pictures of castles, dragons, knights, etc. but keep in mind that every single of your competitors will do the same.
-Most of them will have dark background, medieval-looking fonts and logo that contains sword, shield or something like that.
-Find an angle that will make your game stand out among all of your competitors and people might be intrigued by seeing something unexpected or something fresh.
+Like I mentioned before, your potential users will most likely visit many websites before and after viewing yours, and it is important that your website will stick in their mind.
+If, for example, you build a fantasy game, you could use fancy pictures of castles, dragons, knights, etc. but keep in mind that every single of your competitors will do the same.
+Most of them will have a dark background, medieval-looking fonts and a logo that contains a sword, shield or something like that.
+Find an angle that will make your game stand out among all of your competitors, and people might be intrigued by seeing something unexpected or something fresh.

-I know most of those points are absolute basics of online browser game website, but still you can stumble upon developers that did not took care of those basics.
-And now, after few things you should do, let’s concentrate on the do-nots of game website.
+I know most of those points are absolute basics of online browser game website, but still, you can stumble upon developers that did not take care of those basics.
+And now, after a few things you should do, let’s concentrate on the do-nots of game websites.

 Universum background story

-It is quite often encountered mistake - front page contains the universum background story that introduces visitors with the game lore.
+It is quite often encountered mistake - the front page contains the universum background story that introduces visitors to the game lore.
 I’m sure your game universum background story is unique, I’m sure everyone that will read it will be amazed, but keep in mind the 30 seconds rule described before, and do not over-expose that.
-You can put 2-3 lines of text with link to further reading and this will keep the text short and will give those interested chance to learn the whole depth of the story on separate page.
+You can put 2–3 lines of text with a link to further reading, and this will keep the text short and will give those interested the chance to learn the whole depth of the story on a separate page.

 Fancy graphics

-If you will use high quality graphics to indicate what your game is about it might have very good impact on viewers.
-If you will put nicely done knight in shiny armor with castle in the background it shows potential genre and type of game.
-But, and I can’t stress this enough, show also the in-game screenshots, because fancy graphics are great, but they tend to build the expectations higher than the game itself will ever be able to deliver.
+If you use high-quality graphics to indicate what your game is about, it might have a very good impact on viewers.
+If you put a nicely done knight in shiny armour with a castle in the background, it shows a potential genre and type of game.
+But, and I can’t stress this enough, show also the in-game screenshots because fancy graphics are great, but they tend to build the expectations higher than the game itself will ever be able to deliver.

 Forum

-Forum, in most cases, is one of the most important parts of the browser game, because it lets the users share their thoughts and communicate.
-At the same time there are numerous examples, where developers overuse forums and put their the game rules, news, updates, guides, everything mixed with messages from users, which makes the forum look chaotic and useless.
+Forum, in most cases, is one of the most important parts of the browser game because it lets the users share their thoughts and communicate.
+At the same time, there are numerous examples, where developers overuse forums and put there the game rules, news, updates, guides, everything mixed with messages from users, which makes the forum look chaotic and useless.

-Separate forum from other elements of the interface, otherwise new users will struggle to find information that they need.
-Also do not link your help page or FAQ to forum, it just is lazy thing to do and does not help anyone.
+Separate the forum from other elements of the interface; otherwise, new users will struggle to find information that they need.
+Also, do not link your help page or FAQ to the forum, it just is the lazy thing to do and does not help anyone.

 User counters

-Lots and lots of browser online game exhibit their user counters on the front page as a element of heard mentality gimmick - people are more likely to join games that have more users, because they assume game must be good if it has a lot of users.
-Those developers, who merely start their adventure can’t boast about number of users, so they often lie and show higher numbers than they actually have.
-Or in some cases show not number of users, but number of accounts, some of which are not active or even never were.
-It is cute, but at the same time it is road to nowhere - once user will join the game he can clearly see you were lying about number of users and after that the trust is gone.
+Lots and lots of browser online games exhibit their user counters on the front page as an element of herd mentality gimmick - people are more likely to join games that have more users because they assume a game must be good if it has a lot of users.
+Those developers, who merely started their adventure, can’t boast about the number of users, so they often lie and show higher numbers than they actually have.
+Or in some cases, show not the number of users, but the number of accounts, some of which are not active or even never were.
+It is cute, but at the same time it is a road to nowhere - once a user joins the game he can clearly see you were lying about the number of users, and after that, the trust is gone.

 Everybody knows

-Quite often you can see this, just like in given above example - website with just logo, form to register and nothing more.
+Quite often you can see this, just like in given above example - a website with just a logo, a form to register and nothing more.
 Why?
 Because everybody knows who we are and what the game is about.
-Or in some cases the genre of the game is given as abbreviation or even not described at all.
+Or in some cases, the genre of the game is given as an abbreviation or even not described at all.
 Why?
 Because everybody knows what SFFMD or PBBG means.
-Because everybody knows what to expect if the game has prison or mafia in title.
+Because everybody knows what to expect if the game has prison or mafia in the title.

 User rotation